OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 ```

 Notice that our sample contract has an `initialize` function instead of the
 standard Solidity constructor.
-This is the way to initialize variables on
+This is the way to define constructor
-ZeppelinOS in order to allow a proxy to call this function and thus make the
+functionality for upgradeable contracts in ZeppelinOS, which we'll see in
-contract upgradeable, which we'll see in more detail in the next guide.
+more detail in the next guide.

 But before we get there, we still need a couple of steps.
 This contract
 imports another contract from the `zos-lib` package, so we have to install it: